 Why are large swaths of Chicago’s population unable to get ahead?
 There are two main reasons.
 The first and most obvious is the legacy of segregation that has made it difficult for poor black families to gain access to the economic activity in other parts of the city.
 This segregation has meant that African Americans live near worse educational opportunities and fewer jobs than other people in Chicago.
 City leaders in Chicago have exacerbated this segregation over the years, according to Diamond, channeling money downtown and away from the poor neighborhoods.
 “Public policies played a huge role in reinforcing the walls around the ghetto,” he told me.

 The second factor is the disappearance of industrial jobs in factories, steel plants, and logistics companies.
-Half a century ago, people with little education could find good jobs in the behemoths that dotted Chicago’s south and west sides.
+Half a century ago, people with little education could find good jobs in the behemoths that dotted Chicago’s South and West Sides.
 Now, most of those factories have moved overseas or to the suburbs, and there are fewer employment opportunities here for people without much education.
 Chicago underscores that it’s not just white, rural Americans who have been hard hit by the disappearance of manufacturing jobs.

 These two factors have compounded each other, with people stuck in segregated neighborhoods, unable to access the education or job opportunities that could help get them out.
-Meanwhile, the middle-class black families that once sustained neighborhoods in Chicago continue to leave for even better opportunities—Chicago lost 181,000 black residents between 2000 and 2010, most of them middle-class people who could afford to pick up and move elsewhere—which further widens the gulf between the rich and poor.
+Meanwhile, the middle-class black families that once sustained neighborhoods in Chicago continue to leave for even better opportunities—Chicago lost 181,000 black residents from 2000 to 2010, most of them middle-class people who could afford to pick up and move elsewhere—which further widens the gulf between the rich and poor.

 The repercussions of missing out on this economic boom are huge for people like Brastell Travis.
 There are jobs in the suburbs, but he can’t get to them to even apply—he doesn’t have a car.
 He can’t travel to many neighborhoods in Chicago, he told me, because of gang turf wars that often end up harming innocent people from one neighborhood who end up in another.
 When he applies to jobs, he’s told he needs a college education.
 “In school, they tell you to go to college, but I don’t have the grades,” he told me.
 “They don’t tell you how to find a job.”